Most US stocks fall, but Nvidia keeps Wall Street near records

 The yield on the 10-year Treasury climbed to 4.47% from 4.43% late Monday.
 The yield on the two-year Treasury, which more closely tracks expectations for what the Federal Reserve will do with short-term interest rates, rose to 3.94% from 3.90%.

-A further acceleration in inflation could tie the hands of the Fed, which has kept interest rates on hold so far this year, because lower rates can give inflation more fuel.
+A further acceleration in inflation could tie the hands of the Fed, which has kept interest rates on hold so far this year, because lower rates can give inflation more fuel, along with a boost for the economy.
 Wall Street loves lower interest rates because they goose prices higher for stocks and other investments, and Trump himself has been clamoring for the Fed to cut more quickly.

-Fed Chair Jerome Powell, though, has been adamant that he wants to wait for more data about how tariffs affect the economy and inflation before moving.
-Following Tuesday's inflation data, traders are still overwhelmingly betting that the Fed will cut its main interest rate at least once by the end of the year.
+Fed Chair Jerome Powell, though, has been adamant that he wants to wait for more data about how tariffs affect the economy and inflation.
+Following Tuesday's inflation report, traders are still overwhelmingly betting that the Fed will cut its main interest rate by the end of the year.
 But they pulled back their bets on the number of potential cuts, compared with a day before, according to data from CME Group.

 Earlier this year, Nvidia said that U.S. restrictions on the chips used in artificial-intelligence development chiseled billions of dollars off its results for the first quarter of the year.